-- 2. With the gas available at the valve press in the IGNITION KNOB and turn it anticlockwise to the pilot flame position (see Figure 13).
+⟨ode ('small flame/dot') until clicking is heard on the valve (see Figure 12/Figure 13). - 2.
+With the gas available at the valve press in the IGNITION KNOB and turn it anticlockwise to the pilot flame position (see Figure 14).
 A click of the piezo igniter will be heard and a spark will appear at the electrode.
 At the same time the gas will flow to the pilot burner and will be ignited by the spark.
 Repeat the procedure until the pilot flame is established. - Keep the knob pressed in for a further 10

 12 seconds and slowly release.
 The pilot flame should stay alight.
-If the flame goes out repeat procedure above to establish the pilot. - If the spark unit fails to light the pilot, the appliance may be lit manually by applying a lighted match or taper to the pilot jet and following the above procedure. - Turn the IGNITION KNOB anticlockwise to the main flame position. - Press and hold the ('large flame') button (in Figure 12) until clicking is heard (fully open). - 7.
-The main burner will have cross-lit from the pilot. - 9.
-To switch off the main burner press and hold the ♦/● ('small flame/dot') button
+If the flame goes out repeat procedure above to establish the pilot. - If the spark unit fails to light the pilot, the appliance may be lit manually by applying a lighted match or taper to the pilot jet and following the above procedure. - Turn the IGNITION KNOB anticlockwise to the main flame position. - 6.
+Press and hold the ('large flame') button (in Figure 12/Figure 13) until clicking is heard (fully open). - 7.
+The main burner will have cross-lit from the pilot. - Now the gas rate can be adjusted to the desired setting by pressing the ◊/• ('small flame/dot') button.
+Any rate between the pre-set high and low can be obtained using the two buttons. - To switch off the main burner press and hold the ('small flame/dot') button until clicking is heard from the valve (OFF position). - 10.
+The fire can safely be left in this position at all times, however to prevent unauthorised or accidental use (say by children) it is recommended to turn the

-- until clicking is heard from the valve (OFF position). - 10.
-The fire can safely be left in this position at all times, however to prevent unauthorised or accidental use (say by children) it is recommended to turn the IGNITION KNOB to the pilot flame position by turning it 90 degrees clockwise.
+IGNITION KNOB to the pilot flame position by turning it 90 degrees clockwise.
 To turn the pilot off, turn the IGNITION KNOB fully clockwise.